 Reverse mortgages

-A reverse mortgage is a type of home loan that allows seniors to convert the equity in their home to cash to meet a wide range of financial needs.
+A reverse mortgage is a type of home loan that allows older adults to convert the equity in their home to cash to meet a wide range of financial needs.
 Currently the primary product on the reverse mortgage market is the Home Equity Conversion Mortgage (HECM).
 A HECM is a product insured by the Federal Housing Administration (FHA).
 Homeowners must meet several basic eligibility requirements to apply for a HECM loan:

 - Be age 62 or older